HarryFindlay03/covid_dashboard/README.md

 Running the pwd command here should end in a */covid_dashboard*

 To run the project:
-1. Make sure you have installed the dependencies (pip3 install -r requirements.txt)
+1. Make sure you have created the virtual environment and installed the dependencies within it, if not see the steps above.
-2. Once this have finished running type the following in the terminal:
+2. Once you are sure everything is installed correctly, run the command:
 ```
-python3 main.py
+python main.py
 ```
 3. This will launch the flask application
 4. Open web browser of choice and navigate to *127.0.0.1:5000/*